PolarBean/DeepSlice/docs/usage.md

 Model.predict('parent_dir/')
 Model.Save_Results('output_filename')
 ```
-This will produce an XML file which can be placed in "parent_dir" and then opened with QuickNII.
+This will produce an XML file which can be placed in your brain folder and then opened with QuickNII.

 ## Advanced Usage